 - Sprinkle the gelatin over the top and let stand while you prepare the honey syrup.

-- In a medium saucepan (mine holds about nine cups), gently heat the ¾ cup of water.
+- In a medium saucepan (mine holds about nine cups), gently heat the 3/4 cup of water.

 - Along the way, the mixture may begin to rise as it reduces.
-If this occurs, just gradually reduce the heat until it lowers back down.
+If this occurs, just gradually reduce the heat and blow on it until it lowers back down.

-- Once all the syrup is added and incorporated, turn the mixer up to medium high and allow it to run for about seven minutes* until the marshmallow is fluffy and thick.
+- Once all the syrup is added and incorporated, turn the mixer up to medium high and allow it to run for about 7-9 minutes until the marshmallow is fluffy and thick.
 It will almost be stiff-looking.

 - During the last minute of the mixer running, add in the stevia and vanilla.